prlaurence/postgres/pg-ssl-setup.md

 Now that the root CA is worked out, you'll create the intermediate CAs that will be used to sign server and client certificates.

-* Create the server intermediate private key;
+* Create the server intermediate private key:
 ```
 openssl genrsa -aes256 -out server-intermediate.key 4096
 ```
 You'll be required to enter a passphrase.
-Tt's best not to reuse the passphrase from your root key.
+It's best not to reuse the passphrase from your root key.

 * Create the server intermediate certificate signing request (CSR):
 ```